Home

 Temporary BAH Increase for High Cost-of-Living Areas

-With real estate and rental markets skyrocketing in the wake of the pandemic, MOAA and other advocacy organizations spoke with DoD officials urging them to address the failure of the basic allowance for housing to keep pace.
+With real estate and rental markets skyrocketing in the wake of the pandemic, MOAA and other advocacy organizations urged DoD officials to address the failure of the Basic Allowance for Housing (BAH) to keep pace.
 In response to our efforts, DoD identified 56 geographic areas as having rising rents and an inadequate supply of rental housing.
 Servicemembers in these areas (estimated at more than 200,000) were granted eligibility for a 10% to 20% boost in their housing allowance, depending on location.

 MOAA continues to track this issue, focusing on forward-thinking solutions that will allow DoD to more quickly and effectively address changes in the housing market.